sparkfun/SparkFun_RTK_Firmware/docs/configure_data_logging.md

 ### SD Card

 Various stats for the SD card are shown.
-If valid firmware is detected, available firmware files will be shown.
-The user must select the firmware they would like to update to.
-To prevent accidental updates the checkbox must first be checked before the button is pressed.

-### Add Firmware
+### Update Firmware

-New firmware may be uploaded via WiFi to the SD card.
-Firmware is only loaded to the SD card and must then be loaded to the unit.
+New firmware may be uploaded via WiFi to the unit.
+See [Updateing Firmware from the SD Card](https://sparkfun.github.io/SparkFun_RTK_Firmware/firmware_update/#updating-firmware-from-the-sd-card) for more information.

 ### Reset Counter